winneredush/winneredu.co.uk/pages/about me.md

 <div style="width: 70%; margin: auto;">

+Below introduces my endeavours to earn my Master's degree in Foreign Linguistics and Applied Linguistics.
 Language is what bonds people in human-human social communication. <a href="https://www.youtube.com/watch?v=dctcfxw13AQ" target="_blank"><span style="color:blue">But what happens if it is introduced to human-robot interaction?</span></a> Smart voice assistant such as Apple’s Siri has been gaining growing popularity among technology users.
 Additionally, the algorithm is also showcasing its capacity to clone our speaker identity and alter the speech prosody (which is suspected to exert influence over how human-like an AI voice is).
 As such, I am conducting a series of research to answer some questions through interdisciplinary approaches.
 <br><br>
 Firstly, I located <a href="https://www.science.org/doi/10.1126/science.1210277" target="_blank"><span style="color:blue">speaker identity</span></a> as my research topic for my postgraduate degree and have written a literature review, which is now in press with one of the most influential academic journals in linguistics in China.
 In this work, I introduced how speaker identity is represented by acoustic cues and influenced by social factors such as communicative intentions.
 To highlight, I noted how individual speaker identity (who is talking) and speaker group identity (what kind of person is that talker) interplay.
 I pointed out future research directions, such as using person perception experimental paradigms to examine how our human brain responds differently to speech produced by human counterparts and AI speakers that share similar individual speaker identities and emotional states.
 This endeavour provided me with a theoretical framework for my other projects.
  <br><br>